jasongitmail/super-sitemap/README.md

-Alternatively, you can exclude ALL versions of this route by providing a single regex pattern within `excludePatterns` that matches all of them, such as `/something`; notice this do NOT end with a `$`, thereby allowing this pattern to match all 3 versions of your route.
+Alternatively, you can exclude ALL versions of this route by providing a single regex pattern within `excludePatterns` that matches all of them, such as `/something`; notice this do NOT end with a `$`, thereby allowing this pattern to match all 3 versions of this route.

 If you plan to mix and match use of `excludePatterns` and `paramValues` for a given route that contains optional params, terminate all of your